 If you plan a day exploring Sydney’s Bondi Beach or St. Kilda in Melbourne there is no better place to eat at one of the many street cafés for great food and coffee in a trendy setting, from vintage to modern design.

 If you rave about Italian Food go to Lygon Street or Fitzroy for the finest restaurants and top-notch food in Melbourne.
 The Lanes and Arcades are the pulse of the city and offer great (hidden) places to eat when walking through Melbourne’s heart.
 The same for Adelaide, check out Gouger Street for fine Asian and Australian cuisine.
 A meal in a good restaurant starts at 50-60 dollars.

 Outback Hotels – Basic Outback Food

-If the australian cities have endless places to eat when travelling in the Outback you will experience food in a different way.
+If the Australian cities have endless places to eat when travelling in the Outback you will experience food in a different way.
 On isolated areas, the only places where you can eat is at fuel stations or in outback hotels, which are usually pubs and offer a standard menu with heavy, filling food.
-You can eat steaks, hamburger, potatos to fish & chips, the what I call “truck-drivers-food”.
-In outback townships you can eat good local food, experience a real outback barbecue and taste locally grown meats, beef, lambs, chicken and more.
-Read about my food experience in Queensland's Outback.
+You can eat steaks, hamburger, potatoes to fish & chips, the what I call “truck-drivers-food”.
+In outback townships, you can eat good local food, experience a real outback barbecue and taste locally grown meats, beef, lambs, chicken and more.
+Read about my food experience in Queensland’s Outback.